phetsims/vector-addition/doc/implementation-notes.md

-The transform between model and view coordinate frames can be found in [VectorAdditionScene](https://github.com/phetsims/vector-addition/blob/main/js/common/model/Graph.ts), where `modelViewTransformProperty` is derived from the graph's bounds, and changes when the graph's origin is moved.
+The transform between model and view coordinate frames can be found in [VectorAdditionScene](https://github.com/phetsims/vector-addition/blob/main/js/common/model/Graph.ts), where `modelViewTransformProperty` is derived from the scene's bounds, and changes when the scene's origin is moved.
 This transform inverts the mapping of y-axis values; +y is down in view (scenery) coordinates, up in model coordinates.

 ### Memory Management